 Once you’ve arrived at Ground Zero, there are other things in the area that are good to check out too.

-• The Oculus: This transit hub at the World Trade Center is right beside the reflecting pools of the 9/11 Memorial and it’s a great place to find shopping and food options.
+- The Oculus: This transit hub at the World Trade Center is right beside the reflecting pools of the 9/11 Memorial and it’s a great place to find shopping and food options.
 Since the subway is here, too, this is a convenient first or final stop on your visit to Ground Zero.

-• Brookfield Place: On the other side of the 9/11 reflecting pools is another mall.
+- Brookfield Place: On the other side of the 9/11 reflecting pools is another mall.
 Brookfield Place is on the water and provides gorgeous views of New Jersey.
 Even if you don’t plan to shop, bring your camera!

 More reasons to visit Ground Zero

-Truth be told, there are actually more than 10 reasons to visit.
 No, Ground Zero doesn’t have the cool vibes of SoHo or the panoramic views of Edge, but it’s an essential part of any New York visit.
-That’s especially true if you’ve never been before, although I live nearby and have been multiple times.
-Each time shows something new.
+That’s especially true if you’ve never been before.
+Even though I live nearby and have been multiple times, each time still shows me something new.